-When it comes to ham radio and cars, there are those who will do whatever is necessary to make their radio station operate at its best and those who will compromise the radio’s performance to maintain the car’s factory looks.
+When it comes to automobiles and ham radio, there are those who will do whatever it takes to make their radio station operate at its best and those who will compromise the radio’s performance for cosmetic reasons.
 With my Mk3, my line leaned a little more toward radio performance since the car was older and had more of a utilitarian look.
-I wouldn’t cut a hole in the roof, but I did drill one into the trunk lid.
 Here’s a photo of my Mk3’s “antenna farm.”
-My GTI, and Mk7s in general, has a more sleek look that I didn’t want to flaw to the same degree.
-I certainly was not willing to cut any holes for one or more antennas.
-I wanted to find a way to use the existing hole in the roof.
+I didn’t want to cut a hole in my roof; but the trunk lid was fair game since it’s a replaceable part.
+My GTI does not have a horizontal trunk lid.
+That left the roof as my only option with a ground plane.
+I’m unwilling to cut holes in the roof.
+Instead, I chose to find a way to use the existing hole in the roof.

-The factory “sharkfin” houses antennas for the Sirius satellite receiver, the CarNet module (similar to GM’s “OnStar”), and the GPS.
+The factory “sharkfin” houses antennas for the Sirius satellite receiver, the CarNet module (similar to “OnStar”), and GPS.
 I have no use for those systems, even the GPS since my GTI did not come with a navigation system (I use my smartphone when I need navigation assistance).
 The AM/FM radio, uses a “diversity antenna” that’s built into the rear window.
-Regardless, I’m more of an SD card listener.
 In short, removing the sharkfin antenna did not inconvenience me as much as it might others.
-In fact, I like the idea of “unplugging” my car from whatever or whomever may be watching.
-Besides, everyone knows that our smartphones are already ratting us out, right? 😉

 The underside of the mount is relatively easy to reach.
 I did not need to remove the headliner.
-Instead, I simply removed the top rear trim panel and then separated the tops of the side trim panels to allow me to lower the aft 12 inches of the headliner.
-The working space is really tight, barely enough space to capture this photo, but everything is accessible.
-Disconnecting the factory antenna was a bit of a challenge when working in the cramped space.
-I don’t remember how I did it, but I recall viewing some YouTube videos before trying it myself.
+Instead, I simply removed the top rear trim panel and then lowered the aft 12 inches of the headliner.
+The working space is tight, barely enough space to capture this photo, but everything is accessible.
+I don’t remember how I disconnected the factory antenna, but I recall viewing some YouTube videos before trying it myself.
+The first minute of this video gives good visuals.
 I’ve included a few extra photographs below.
 I left the headliner loose for a few days so I could inspect for leaks during rain and car washes.
-Breedlove’s mount seals nicely!
+The mount seals nicely!